-Combined ratio comprises claims, acquisition and expense ratios for 2018 & 2017 are as follows:
+Combined ratio comprises claims, acquisition and expense ratios for 2019 & 2018 are as follows:

-KPI's 31-Dec-18 31-Dec-17
+KPI's 31-Dec-19 31-Dec-18

-Claims Ratio 73.7% 77.7%
+Claims Ratio 68.5% 73.7%

-Acquisition Ratio 9.5% 9.8%
+Acquisition Ratio 9.4% 9.5%

-Expense Ratio 4.3% 4.8%
+Expense Ratio 3.0% 4.3%

-Combined Ratio 87.5% 92.4%
+Combined Ratio 80.9% 87.5%

-- The combined ratio has improved on prior year as a result of improvements in all ratios - The claims ratio has decreased by 4% on the preceding year.
-Positive claims run-offs and continued good performance in key markets (albeit with emerging challenges).
-The impact of growth in less profitable countries, and the reinforcement of technical reserves have not had the same effect realised in the prior year. - The acquisition ratio has decreased and is driven by changes in country mix with more of the premium being generated in countries with slightly lower commission rates - The expense ratio has decreased and is largely attributable to costs being restrained below the rate of growth in premiums.
-However, the costs associated with the staff headcount and information technology have increased in monetary terms
+- The Combined ratio has improved on prior years as a result of decreases in all 3 constituent ratios. - The Claims ratio has decreased by 5.2% on the preceding year.
+Positive claims run-offs and continued good performance in key markets contributed positively. - The Acquisition and Expense ratios have decreased since the prior year.
+Other operating expenses decreased by 8% for the year ended 31st December 2019 from the preceding year end with the Expense ratio declining marginally.
+The improvement in the expense ratio is largely attributable to costs being restrained below the rate of growth in premiums.
+However, the costs associated with staff headcount have increased in monetary terms by €0.6m due to the natural growth of the Company.
+The slight reduction in the Acquisition ratio is driven by changes in country mix with more premium being generated in countries with lower commission rates.